polterguy/polterguy.github.io/dashboard/configuration/index.md

 ## Logging configuration

-The `level` parts of this section implies which logging level you want to use.
+The `level` parts of this section imply which logging level you want to use.
 Magic supports 5 legal values for this setting, and these are as follows.

 * `debug` - Log everything
-* `info` - Log only from info level and down
+* `info` - Log only from info level and above
-* `error` - Log only from error level and down
+* `error` - Log only from error level and above
 * `fatal` - Log only fatal errors
 * `off` - Never log